Avanade/Beef/samples/My.Hr/docs/Employee-Search.md

   }
 ```

-The `GetByArgs` operation needs to be added to the `Employee` entity configuration; add the following after the existing `Delete` operation.
+The requisite `GetByArgs` operation needs to be added to the `Employee` entity configuration; add the following after the existing `Delete` operation.

 ``` yaml
       # Search operation